 Try this: “I know you’re disappointed.
 Show me one strategy we practiced for overcoming your disappointment.”

-When a child is so upset that teacher language is not effective, you may need to use a logical consequence to help her regroup and preserve her relationships with classmates (who may feel dismayed by how she’s acting).
+When a child is so upset that they can’t respond to teacher language, you may need to use a logical consequence to help her regroup and preserve her relationships with classmates (who may feel dismayed by how she’s acting).
 Use a calm, matter-of-fact voice when giving a consequence to keep from further upsetting the child.
 See the examples that follow.

 If a situation like this happens: Marcus is working on a project with three other classmates.
 He wants to make a poster as the final product, but the other three agree to make a brochure.
 He starts drumming on the tabletop and refuses to talk when they ask for his help getting started.